Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the max amount of data (measured in MB per second) that can be moved across the external memory interface in a second.
-The number is calculated by multiplying the bus width by its memory clock speed.
-If it uses DDR RAM, the result should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
-This number is worked out by multiplying the total number of texture units by the core clock speed of the chip.
-The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
-Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly write to its local memory in a second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel output rate also depends on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.
+Memory Bandwidth: Bandwidth is the largest amount of information (in units of MB per second) that can be moved past the external memory interface in a second.
+The number is calculated by multiplying the bus width by its memory speed.
+If the card has DDR memory, the result should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The higher the bandwidth is, the faster the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
+This number is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
+The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied per second.
+Pixel Rate: Pixel rate is the most pixels the graphics card can possibly record to its local memory per second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of Raster Operations Pipelines by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices